Permit for Overweight/Over Dimension Vehicles

 If required, arrangements shall be made by the permittee to have the proper utilities notified.
 Property movement under the permit shall be made in accordance with all applicable federal, state and local laws, ordinances, rules and regulations.

-10. In the event the Director of Police or his or her designee determines that a police escort is necessary to provide for a safe move for any given trip for which the Director of Police or his or her designee has issued a permit, as an additional fee to be added to the permit fee schedule, the permittee shall reimburse the Village at the rate of fifty dollars ($50.00) per hour per officer and shall provide for a minimum of two hours of service.
-The total number of officers necessary to provide for a safe move shall be determined by the Director of Police or his or her designee.
+10. In the event the Chief of Police or his or her designee determines that a police escort is necessary to provide for a safe move for any given trip for which the Chief of Police or his or her designee has issued a permit, as an additional fee to be added to the permit fee schedule, the permittee shall reimburse the Village at the rate of fifty dollars ($50.00) per hour per officer and shall provide for a minimum of two hours of service.
+The total number of officers necessary to provide for a safe move shall be determined by the Chief of Police or his or her designee.

 11. The permittee shall assume total liability for any and all damages to streets, bridges, Village-owned appurtenances and private or public property while engaged in a permit movement.
 The measure of liability is the cost for all repairs or replacement of property damaged by the permittee.
 The permittee shall indemnify and hold harmless the Village from any costs, judgments or settlements, including attorneys’ fees, arising from physical injuries, including loss of life, or damage to or loss of property related to acts or omissions by permittee, its officers, agents or employees, pursuant to the permit.